hpe-dev-incubator/hpe-dev-portal/content/blog/streamline-your-server-deployments-bare-metal-provisioning-with-hpe-compute-ops-management-and-ansible.md

 - **Automated Provisions**: Kickstart your server setups without the tedious manual configurations.
 - **Centralized Control**: Manage your entire fleet of servers from a single pane of glass.
 - **Scalable Architecture**: Effortlessly scale your infrastructure to meet growing business demands.
-- **Pre-Built Playbooks**: Jumpstart your automation with our curated collection, crafted for various deployment scenarios (Microsoft Windows Server, VMware ESXi and Red Hat Enterprise Linux).
+- **Pre-Built Playbooks**: Jumpstart your automation with curated collection, crafted for various deployment scenarios (Microsoft Windows Server, VMware ESXi and Red Hat Enterprise Linux).
 - **Custom Ansible Variables**: Enable you to define environment-specific parameters, ensuring that each server gets a configuration that fits its role in the infrastructure, ensuring that you have granular control over server provisioning.
 - **Comprehensive Documentation**: Detailed guides, videos and examples help you customize the workflow to your specific requirements.